Skip to main content

 Creating, Editing and Deleting Sections Manually

 Sections look and act like folders, 📁 grouping related factors by topic.
-For example, you might have a section called Skills that groups all the role-specific competencies at your organisation
+For example, a standard section required by the EU Directive refers to Skills, that should group up all or the role-specific competencies at your organisation

 To create a section: